University of Bielsko-Biała: Ranking

 In a survey conducted by the Polish edition of Newsweek in 2008, University of Bielsko-Biała was selected as the fifth best among all Polish universities.

 Region

 The university is in a city that can be easily reached.
-Bielsko is in equal distance from Prague, Warsaw, and Vienna.
-It's a very attractive tourist region.
+Bielsko is at equal distance from Prague, Warsaw, and Vienna.
+It is a very attractive tourist region.
 Nice atmosphere, friendly attitude towards students, chance to train in interesting companies.
 It is characteristic of the region that many foreign companies have their headquarters in the neighborhood of Bielsko-Biała.
 There are also many foreigners who work in the region.
 These students who can possibly take up a job in Poland or branch offices of foreign concerns can undergo such training here.